Frequently asked questions (FAQs)

 Will context be New Zealand based, and is there a writer assisting with the right language and concepts around te reo/Māori?

-• Mathematics and Statistics for Aotearoa New Zealand Years 0–8 includes relevant content and authetic activities to increase engagement of New Zealand students, and we engaged New Zealand education consultants to ensure right language for te reo/Māori
+• Mathematics and Statistics for Aotearoa New Zealand Years 0–8 includes relevant content and authentic activities to increase engagement of New Zealand students, and we engaged New Zealand education consultants to ensure the correct language for te reo/Māori.

 Mastery Learning